3 hostages in Gaza were killed by friendly fire, Israeli military says

 Samer Talalka and Yotam Haim, who were both kidnapped from Kibbutz Kfar Aza during the Oct.
 7 Hamas attacks on Israel, were identified by the IDF as two of the hostages killed.
 The family of the third hostage killed requested that his name not be released.

 Bodies of three other hostages were recovered this week, according to previous statements from the Israeli military.
-The body of Elia Toledano, a 28-year-old man with French citizenship, was returned on Friday, the IDF said.
-On Tuesday, the Israeli military said it recovered the bodies of Eden Zakaria, 27, and Ziv Dado, 36.
+The body of 28-year-old Elia Toledano was returned to Israel and positively identified, the IDF said earlier Friday.
+Toledano had French citizenship, French officials said, and had reportedly been attending the Supernova music festival in southern Israel when it came under attack by Hamas on Oct.
+7. On Tuesday, the Israeli military said it recovered the bodies of Eden Zakaria, 27, and Ziv Dado, 36.

 The Israeli government has said there are an estimated 137 hostages still being held by Hamas.